Skip to content

 This audio is created with AI assistance

-The Kremlin on Sept.
-4 said Russia would be adjusting its nuclear weapons doctrine in response to what it described as the "challenges and threats, prompted by countries of the so-called collective West."
+Putin's comments came weeks after the Kremlin said Russia would be adjusting its nuclear weapons doctrine in response to what it described as the "challenges and threats, prompted by countries of the so-called collective West."

-Accusing Western nations of "rejecting dialogue," ignoring Russia's security concerns, and inciting the war in Ukraine that Russia itself is waging, Kremlin spokesperson Dmitry Peskov said such actions could not go unanswered.
+Accusing Western nations of "rejecting dialogue," ignoring Russia's security concerns, and inciting the war in Ukraine that Russia itself is waging, Kremlin spokesperson Dmitry Peskov said on Sept.
+4 that such actions could not go unanswered.

 "All of this is taken into account in Moscow, all of this is being analyzed and will lay the foundation for proposals (regarding the nuclear doctrine) that will be shaped," he said.